 View the 2020 Schedule of Live Performances HERE!

-For the onsite portion, we are limiting groups to no larger than a trio.
 We welcome musicians from all genres, cultures and ability to share your creativity with the shoppers/diners and residents of Watters Creek.

 As an artist: We hope you will join us!
 Submit your info and preferred time of day (between 2 PM – 8 PM) that you would like to make music HERE!
 We will confirm your slot based on your preferences and available space, and assign you a location/time to perform.